January 10, 2019

 The HCF Unit also brought one notable corporate criminal enforcement action in 2018 involving Health Management Associates, LLC.
 This global resolution resulted in over $260 million paid to resolve criminal charges and civil claims related to a scheme to defraud health care programs.

 In October 2018, the HCF Unit launched the Appalachian Regional Prescription Opioid (ARPO) Strike Force.
 The ARPO Strike Force was established to better target criminal conduct associated with the improper prescription and distribution of prescription opioids by physicians, pharmacists, and other medical professionals.

 The HCF Unit is expected to continue bringing large, complex fraud and opioid criminal prosecutions in 2019.
-If you are facing an audit, subpoena, or other inquiry from a health care benefit program or government enforcement agency and have questions about how to respond, please contact Eric Atkinson or a member of Hancock Daniel’s Healthcare Investigations and Enforcement Actions team.
+If you are facing an audit, subpoena, or other inquiry from a health care benefit program or government enforcement agency and have questions about how to respond, please contact a member of Hancock Daniel’s Healthcare Investigations and Enforcement Actions team.

 The information contained in this advisory is for general educational purposes only.
 It is presented with the understanding that neither the author nor Hancock, Daniel & Johnson PC, is offering any legal or other professional services.
 Since the law in many areas is complex and can change rapidly, this information may not apply to a given factual situation and can become outdated.
 Individuals desiring legal advice should consult legal counsel for up-to-date and fact-specific advice.
 Under no circumstances will the author or Hancock, Daniel & Johnson PC be liable for any direct, indirect, or consequential damages resulting from the use of this material.